SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2VPNConnectionVpnTunnelOptionsSpecification.md

 ## SYNOPSIS
 Adds an AWS::EC2::VPNConnection.VpnTunnelOptionsSpecification resource property to the template.
-The tunnel options for a VPN connection.
+The tunnel options for a single VPN tunnel.

 ## SYNTAX